knpwrs/dotfiles/README.md

 ## Installation

-1. Clone this repository to `$HOME/.dotfiles`.
+1. Recursively clone this repository to `$HOME/.dotfiles`.
 1. Run `./install.sh`.

 ## Structure

 Everything in `home` is linked to `$HOME/.$file`.
 Old links are overridden / updated.
-The install script does not delete dead links. `lib` contains any files which should not necessarily be linked to in `$HOME`.
+The install script does not delete dead links. `lib` contains any files which should not necessarily be linked to in `$HOME`. `vendor` contains external submodules.

 ## Inspiration / Influence